jeremmfr/terraform-provider-ipnetwork/docs/functions/address_port.md

 Generate an ip:port string representation from IP address and port (add square brackets for IPv6 address).

-Trim mask if input is in CIDR format and trim potential scoped zone for IPv6 address.
+Trim mask if `address` is in CIDR format and trim potential scoped zone for IPv6 address.

 ## Example Usage